Sexually transmitted infection: Other

 The cap was developed after the cervical diaphragm.
 Both cover the cervix and the main difference between the diaphragm and the cap is that the latter must be used only once, using a new one in each sexual act.
 The diaphragm, however, can be used more than once.
 These two devices partially protect against STIs (they do not protect against HIV).

 Researchers had hoped that nonoxynol-9, a vaginal microbicide would help decrease STI risk.
 Trials, however, have found it ineffective and it may put women at a higher risk of HIV infection.
 There is evidence that vaginal dapivirine probably reduces HIV in women who have sex with men, other types of vaginal microbicides have not demonstrated effectiveness for HIV or STIs.

 There is little evidence that school-based interventions such as sexual and reproductive health education programmes on contraceptive choices and condoms are effective on improving the sexual and reproductive health of adolescents.
 Incentive-based programmes may reduce adolescent pregnancy but more data is needed to confirm this.

 Screening

 Specific age groups, persons who participate in risky sexual behavior, or those have certain health conditions may require screening.
 The CDC recommends that sexually active women under the age of 25 and those over 25 at risk should be screened for chlamydia and gonorrhea yearly.
 Appropriate times for screening are during regular pelvic examinations and preconception evaluations.
 Nucleic acid amplification tests are the recommended method of diagnosis for gonorrhea and chlamydia.
-This can be done on either urine in both men and women, vaginal or cervical swabs in women, or urethral swabs in men.
+This can be done on urine in both men and women, vaginal or cervical swabs in women, or urethral swabs in men.
 Screening can be performed: